Bwyd Powys Food Partnership

 10. Delivering a Campaign Grant "Food for All" to create a Good Food Economy across Powys

-11. Continue discussions with the community and keystakeholders to map: People.
+11. Continuing discussions with the community and keystakeholders to map: People.
 Policy.
 Place.
-This will help us continue to build on our Good Food Movement in Powys and create more active food citizens.
+This will help us continue to build on our Good Food Movement in Powys and create more active food citizens

 Areas of expertise